-4. Thai coconut butternut squash soup
+4. Vegan thai coconut soup

 This soup recipe would be a great reason to make your own broth, which you can do with leftover vegetables, skins, and stems.
 By using potential waste to create the building blocks of future recipes, your kitchen can became a closed loop — finding clever uses to avoid filling up the trash.

 4 zero waste dinner recipes